Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 > HN: Game developers: don't use inheritance for your game objects -- https://news.ycombinator.com/item?id=3560408

 Inheritance vs composition is a design choice.
-GoDot definitely favors inheritance, however I prefer composition.
+GoDot definitely favors inheritance, however composition is preferable in many scenarios.

 Our implementation uses composition where `FrameRate` contains a `Label` ("has-a").
 But `FrameRate` can inherit from and extend `Label` ("is-a"), see the example below.